Rohit Gandikota

 This work presents a method for removing specific visual concepts from text-to-image diffusion models while preserving their overall generative capabilities.

-I've had the oppurtunity to work with and advice some of the most amazing students and folks!
+I've had the opportunity to work with and advise some of the most amazing students!

 When Are Concepts Erased From Diffusion Models?